cleanjsweb/neat-react/README.md

 }
 ```

 The provided hook is called with the `argumentsList` array passed in (the array is spread, so each item in the list is a separate argument).
 The return value from the hook is passed on to the `onUpdate` callback.
-So ypu can use this to update your component's state and trigger a rerender when something changes.
+So you can use this to update your component's state and trigger a rerender when something changes.

 #### Merged State
 This package also exports a `useMergedState` hook, which provides all the same features as `useCleanState`, but with a slightly different implementation.

-The `useCleanState` hook is designed to exactly mirror how function components are usually written: a separate `React.useState` call for each distinct value. `useMergedState` takes a simpler approach by making just one `React.useState` call for the entire initial state object.
+The `useCleanState` hook is designed to exactly mirror how function components are usually written: a separate `React.useState` call for each distinct value. `useMergedState` takes a simpler approach by making just one `React.useState` call for the entire `initialState` object.
 Functionally though, the effect is probably the same.

-It is recommended that you use `useCleanState` instead of this since the implementation is truer to how `React.useState` is commonly used. `useMergedState` may be removed in future versions.
+It is recommended that you use `useCleanState` instead of this since that implementation is truer to how `React.useState` is commonly used. `useMergedState` may be removed in future versions.

 ### Issues
 If you observe an issue or bug, please report it by creating an issue on the [Oore repo on GitHub]().

 #### Known Issues
 Methods on your component classes may not be updated as expected during HMR.
 So fully refreshing the page may sometimes be required while developing with Oore.
-A fix for this being investigated.
+A fix for this is being investigated.